De Luna: Healing through the Joy of Music

 According to De Luna, she always had a musical heart and creative imagination.
 “The birds taught me,” she laughingly shared, but really she is self taught and believes it comes from within her soul.
 De Luna said she enjoys encouraging people interested in music and telling stories through the art of music.
 “I don’t need to speak because the music does it for me.”

 Now a certified music practitioner, De Luna plays the harp to help promote wellness and healing.
 She performs in hospitals and nursing homes during various stages of life.
 De Luna said the experience of playing the harp for individuals in hospice has been especially powerful because music helps provide healing on so many levels and brings joy during a very difficult time.
 “There are so many therapeutic benefits to it.
 The vibrations of the harp are totally harmonious.
-By offering the sounds and harmony of the harp, their bodies absorb it and it brings harmony to their whole body, so during their transition they can leave harmoniously.
+By offering the sounds and harmony of the harp, their bodies absorb it and it brings harmony to their whole body, so during their transition, they can leave harmoniously.
 With the help of the music, they feel more support and less pain,” De Luna said.
 “It is meaningful to help bring joy to someone who is in the middle of suffering and to be a part of their journey.”

-De Luna is also available for corporate Wellness Programs, which she feels offer employees an opportunity to reduce stress in the work place.
+De Luna is also available for corporate Wellness Programs, which she feels offer employees an opportunity to reduce stress in the workplace.

 Along with her concerts, De Luna teaches individuals of all ages and abilities.
 “I love playing myself, but I love empowering other people to play even more.
 I would like to convey how the harp sounds beautiful at whatever level you play it, so it is a very encouraging instrument.
 You also get to enjoy the beautiful vibrations while you play.”

 De Luna’s music completes any holiday occasion or special event.
+To contact De Luna for Bookings, please fill in the form below.

 Available for your Wedding, Special Events, Healing Music and new - Life Coaching.